 ''My sister was at the house, and I was trying to take her home and driving to her house.
-Just seeing cars under water and you don't know if people are in there - it's real,'' he said. ''I'm being as vocal and proactive as I can.''
+Just seeing cars under water and you don't know if people are in there - it's real,'' he told reporters. ''I'm being as vocal and proactive as I can.''

-Inductee Mannie Jackson talked about being born in a box car in Missouri and rising to become a player and later a successful business executive and owner of the Globetrotters.
+Jackson talked about being born in a box car in Missouri and rising to become a player and later a successful business executive and owner of the Globetrotters.
 His was the most political speech of the night, calling for unity in a divided nation, saying he does not believe the country can endure if it does not cast indifference, hatred and bigotry aside.

-Former UConn star Rebecca Lobo and Notre Dame coach Muffet McGraw celebrated the growth of women's basketball.
+Lobo and McGraw celebrated the growth of women's basketball.
 McGraw became just the sixth women's coach to be enshrined.

 ''I hope it doesn't mean that I'm on my last leg yet,'' he said. ''I think this will be motivation to try and validate it, always.
 I'll work harder now that ever to validate being thought of with these other fraternity members.''

 Jernstedt, credited with overseeing the growth of the Division I men's tournament and the creation of the women's tournament, acknowledged to reporters that his class doesn't include a superstar name like Michael Jordan or Shaquille O'Neal, but said he is impressed with what this class has meant to the sport.

 ''I didn't know three or four of these people very well at all before, but the contributions they've made are so impressive,'' he said. ''Hopefully now, more people will understand that and reach out and learn more about them.''